-NEW: Greater Sacramento Region, including South Lake Tahoe, exits Regional Stay At Home Order, moves back to Purple Tier.
+NEW: Greater Sacramento Region, including South Lake Tahoe, exits Regional Stay At Home Order, moves to Red Tier.

 If you want updates from the City, Text JOIN NEWS to 30890.

 A 24/7 Barton COVID-19 Health Line, 530.600.1999, has been established for the general public to call if experiencing symptoms of respiratory illness such as fever, coughing, sneezing, or shortness of breath.
 Health Line callers can ask questions and be scheduled for screening, testing and medical care at Barton’s referral-only respiratory screening center.
 This standalone facility was recently opened to provide a safe screening location, increasing access to services for those in need while minimizing exposure to others, if referred by a medical provider.

 The City of South Lake Tahoe has declared a local emergency in response to the COVID-19 pandemic and is taking extra precautions to keep the public and our employees safe during this time.

 The local emergency proclamation means we can provide or receive mutual aid from other jurisdictions and helps us secure resources, funding, and staffing.
 In accordance with Governor Newsom’s Executive Order N-28-20, the local emergency proclamation also includes a moratorium on some residential evictions until the end of the local emergency or May 31, 2020, whichever is earlier.
 This moratorium is intended to help those tenants who have lost income or incurred medical costs because of COVID-19 from being evicted if they are not able to pay rent during this local emergency.